CassiaY/project-4-group-3/README.md

 ![demographic cm](/readme_imgs/rf_demographics_cm.png)
 ![demographic f-imp](/readme_imgs/rf_demographics_feature_importances.png)

+Based on the random forest model results, we can see that the model is better at predicting who **will not** have a heart attack or heart disease rather than predicting whether they **will** have a heart attack or heart disease.
+The precision is high with 'no heart attack/disease' (85% or higher) but low with 'yes heart attack/disease' (between 0 and 51%).
+The recall and f1 scores follow similar trend of being higher with 'no heart attack/disease'.
+The accuracy score for all the categories is high at around 85% for all the categories.

 ### Part 3: Visualizations
 To be able to create the visualizations in Tableau, the data needed to be decoded using the [BRFSS Codebook](/https://www.cdc.gov/brfss/annual_data/2015/pdf/2015_calculated_variables_version4.pdf), [Survey Questionnaire](/https://www.cdc.gov/brfss/questionnaires/pdf-ques/2015-brfss-questionnaire-12-29-14.pdf), and the variables table from the [UCI dataset website](/https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
 For example, the data used codes for respondent's [income](/readme_imgs/questionnaire_income.png), [education level](/readme_imgs/questionnaire_education.png), and [age group](/readme_imgs/codebook_ages.png).